Close

 Teaching

-I helped design and run the Distance Learning module Evaluation of Public Health Interventions.
+I helped design and teach on the Distance Learning module Evaluation of Public Health Interventions.

 Research